inseri-swiss/inseri-core-wp/docs/blocks/export.md

     The Media Library content is not supported.
 Therefore it is not compatible with the [Media Collection Block](mediaCollection.md).

+!!! warning

+    This block is not compatible with WordPress [Synced Patterns](https://wordpress.org/news/2023/07/synced-patterns-the-evolution-of-reusable-blocks/):

+    - the Export block doesn't work properly if it's part of a synced pattern
+    - a synced pattern cannot be exported to allow its reuse because the corresponding XML only contains a reference to the original content and not the content itself

 ## Output

 No output.